mindonshuffle/liri-node-app/Instructions/homework_instructions.md

 ### Instructions

 1. Initialize a `package.json` file at your project root.
 Be sure to save all of the npm packages you'll be using to this file.
-If you fail to initialize a `package.json` file and save your dependencies to it, it will be troublesome, and at times almost impossible for anyone else to run your code.
+If you fail to initialize a `package.json` file and sav e your dependencies to it, it will be troublesome, and at times almost impossible for anyone else to run your code.
 2. Make a .gitignore file and add the following lines to it.
 This will tell git not to track these files, and thus they won't be committed to Github.

 ```